top of page

 Reliance on Wi-Fi for connectivity, ubiquitous and popular as it may be, often falls short of the demands of modern warehouses.
 While the purpose of bringing new technological solutions into the warehouse is to make the job easier and save time and effort, many warehouses that rely on W-Fi connections find themselves wasting valuable time troubleshooting, negating the intended benefits of the solution.

-The Need for Wi-Fi Technology in Warehouses
+The Value of Wi-Fi Technology in Warehouse Tracking

 It’s hard to imagine any place without Wi-Fi in today’s day and age.
 From homes to classrooms to businesses to airplanes, constant connectivity is an expectation, and Wi-Fi provides the solution in most cases.

 At its core, Wi-Fi is a wireless networking technology that uses radio waves to provide wireless Internet access, allowing smart-devices to connect to the Internet and to each other.
 In a warehouse, this connectivity allows sensors placed on pallets to broadcast information about their location, for example, so that inventory can be located immediately when needed.
-Having access to this type and other real-time data is crucial for maintaining optimal stock levels, ensuring quicker and accurate order fulfillment and delivery.
+Having access to this type and other real-time data is crucial for maintaining optimal stock levels, and ensuring quicker and accurate order fulfillment and delivery.

-The Challenges of Wi-Fi Integration in Warehouses
+Top Challenges of Wi-Fi Integration in Warehouses

 Connectivity Issues

-When an IoT device loses Internet connection, its functionality becomes severely hindered or even useless.
+When an IoT device loses an Internet connection, its functionality becomes severely hindered or even useless.
 It’s therefore crucial to ensure that there is seamless connectivity throughout an entire warehouse - a difficult feat considering the sheer size and ceiling height of most warehouses.
 Traditional 2.4GH Wi-Fi struggles to penetrate through metal racking and travel long distances, while 5GHz offers better performance but a shorter range.

 The placement of access points also plays a crucial role.
 While ceiling-mounted access points offer wider coverage, wall-mounted access points can be more effective in warehouses with many high racks by directing signals down the aisles.
 However, even with optimal placement, dead zones can still occur, leading to inefficiencies.

-To mitigate this, some warehouses implement a fallback plan using cellular data, ensuring devices remain connected even when Wi-Fi signal weakens.
+To mitigate this, some warehouses implement a fallback plan using cellular data, ensuring devices remain connected even when the Wi-Fi signal weakens.
 This redundancy helps maintain functionality for critical IoT devices and mobile scanners, minimizing inefficiencies within the warehouse.

 Scalability and Reliability